Our Mission

 Kiaan started off as an intern in Dec 2023, and upon completion was offered the opportunity to stay on as Animal Care Assistant.

-He is an integral part of our team, juggling his time between the clinic, kitchen and outside enclosures.
+He is an integral part of our team, juggling his time between the clinic, kitchen and outside enclosures as well as part-time studies.
 He attends to the day to day care of the animals in a variety of different circumstances at our facility.

 Free Wildlife are fortunate to have the support and partnership of Bryanston Avian, Exotic and Small Animals Clinic who provide excellent, professional and integral veterinary care to our wildlife patients.